FedeDP/libmodule/README.md

 Libmodule, samples and tests builds are tested on [builds.sr.ht](https://builds.sr.ht/~fededp/libmodule) on linux and freebsd.
 Moreover, tests are executed and valgrind checked too.

-## What is a module, anyway?

-Unsurprisingly, module is the core concept of libmodule architecture.
-It can be somewhat seen as a class, and shares lots of concepts with an Actor.
-It helps you to write standard and clean projects with small units, so called modules, whose job should be self-contained.

 ## But...why?